 What is SNMP?

-SNMP is an Application layer protocol that was developed in the 1980s.
+What does SNMP mean?
+Simple Network Management Protocol or SNMP is a standard protocol.
+It is used to manage and communicate with the network devices that are interconnected through an IP.
+SNMP protocol is an Application layer protocol that was developed in the 1980s.
 It is an evident part of the TCP/IP protocol suite.
 Presently, the field of computer networking widely uses this protocol online.

 SNMP Port Number